SelenaSmall/vc-scout/docs/future-improvements.md

 ### JSON files as database
 Works fine for a weekly batch job with small data.
 If entity count reaches thousands or seen_urls reaches tens of thousands, JSON load/save becomes slow and files become unwieldy in git diffs.
 Consider SQLite or similar if this becomes a problem.

-### Ranking weight tuning
-Scoring weights in `rank.py` are inline numbers (1/sighting, +2/lead, +3/multi-source).
-Extract to named constants at the top of the file to make tuning easier during Phase 8 observation.